throughputer/grafword-sso-tutorial/README.md

         // Function to send user's ID token to grafword. async function sendIdToken(idToken) {
             try {
-                //This is the endpoint to recieve id_token let response = await fetch(`${grafword}/userRequests`, {
+                //This is the endpoint to receive id_token let response = await fetch(`${grafword}/userRequests`, {
                     method: 'POST',
                     headers: {